dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 What is even more important to talk about is the four annotations that this class has:

-- `@Scope` is a Spring annotation that defines that a single instance of this class will exist per user
+- `@Scope` is a Spring annotation that defines that a single instance of this class will exist per user.
-- `@Component` defines this class as a Spring component and names it as `productController`—name that will be used in the form's interface
+- `@Component` defines this class as a Spring component and names it as `productController`—name that will be used in the form's interface.
-- `@ELBeanName` is an annotation provided by *Rewrite* that configures the name of the bean on its scope
+- `@ELBeanName` is an annotation provided by *Rewrite* that configures the name of the bean on its scope.
 - `@Join`—another annotation provided by *Rewrite*—configures the `/product` *URL* to respond with the contents of `product-form.xhtml`.

 Lastly, let's create the form that will use the controller above.
 We will create a file called `product-form.xhtml` in the `src/main/webapp/` folder, with the following content: